TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 21/Luke 21.19.md

 ---

-In your patience ye shall win your souls.
+"By your endurance you will win your lives.